 Create the right environment.

 Avoid taking the video conference against the light of windows or lights, as this will cause the video to be dim.
 Instead, go to a quiet, well-lit space.
 It is always wise to avoid distractions such as pictures on the walls or clutter on your desk.
 Also, keep all windows closed and your phone in silent mode to minimize the chances of background noise interfering with the meeting.

 It is important to dress and behave as professionally as you would during a face-to-face meeting, even working from the comfort of your home.
 Don’t make the mistake of wearing shorts or another casual outfit: you never know when you’ll have to get up to do something.

 Learn when to use the mute on your microphone.

 Mute your microphone when you’re not talking.
 This will help minimize any distracting background noise and allow everyone to focus on what the speaker has to say.

 Lastly, remember to only have open the apps (or tabs on your browser) that you will use during the meeting.
-If you have a lot of things running in your computer, may be your screen will freeze.
-Also, if you will share your screen, everyone in the video conference will see what you have open on your computer.
+If you have a lot of things running on your computer, maybe your screen will freeze.
+Also, if you share your screen, everyone in the video conference will see what you have open on your computer.